 Eligibility:

-- Students must be accepted on a global learning opportunity administered by York International, Glendon, or Osgoode.
-(Note: Schulich Business students are not eligible for this award).
+• Students must be accepted on a global learning opportunity administered by York International, Glendon, Schulich, or Osgoode.

 Award Amounts: